phronesislabs/brain-radio/scripts/VERIFICATION_SUMMARY.md

 ## Code Quality Checks

-### ✅ Manual Code Review
+### Manual Code Review

 **Line Length:**
 - Fixed: Line 29 was 101 characters (over 100 char limit)
 - All other lines are within the 100 character limit

 **Code Structure:**
-- ✅ Functions are small and focused (all < 50 lines)
+- [PASS] Functions are small and focused (all < 50 lines)
-- ✅ Single responsibility principle followed
+- [PASS] Single responsibility principle followed
-- ✅ Type hints present on all functions
+- [PASS] Type hints present on all functions
-- ✅ Comprehensive docstrings with Args, Returns, Raises
+- [PASS] Comprehensive docstrings with Args, Returns, Raises
-- ✅ Proper error handling with specific exceptions
+- [PASS] Proper error handling with specific exceptions
-- ✅ No code duplication
+- [PASS] No code duplication
-- ✅ Meaningful function and variable names
+- [PASS] Meaningful function and variable names

 **Import Organization:**
-- ✅ Standard library imports first
+- [PASS] Standard library imports first
-- ✅ Third-party imports in try/except block
+- [PASS] Third-party imports in try/except block
-- ✅ Proper error handling for missing dependencies
+- [PASS] Proper error handling for missing dependencies

 **Clean Code Principles:**
-- ✅ Functions do one thing
+- [PASS] Functions do one thing
-- ✅ No side effects (except `save_transcript` which is intentional)
+- [PASS] No side effects (except `save_transcript` which is intentional)
-- ✅ Command-query separation maintained
+- [PASS] Command-query separation maintained
-- ✅ Exceptions used instead of error codes
+- [PASS] Exceptions used instead of error codes
-- ✅ No magic numbers
+- [PASS] No magic numbers
-- ✅ Self-documenting code
+- [PASS] Self-documenting code

-### ⚠️ Pending Automated Checks
+### Pending Automated Checks

 The following checks require Docker access (which is restricted in the sandbox):